ricardomiguelgodinho/ricardomiguelgodinho.github.io/_pages/about.md

 I'm a palaeoanthropologist interested in understanding what drives hominin evolution.

-My research has mostly focused on the impact of masticatory function on skull morphological evolution.
-To that end I have been using both conventional and virtual anthropology methods, including 3D digitisation, digital based morphological analysis (e.g., Geometric Morphometrics) and virtual mechanical simulation (i.e., Finite Element analysis).
+My research focuses particularly on the impact of masticatory function on hominin skull morphological evolution.
+To that end I use conventional and virtual anthropology methods, including 3D digitisation, digital based morphological analysis (e.g., Geometric Morphometrics) and virtual mechanical simulations (i.e., Finite Element analysis).

-I am also interested in other topics, including funerary practices of past populations.
+I am also interested in other topics, including the funerary practices of past populations.

 Contents